kunle12/lurawi/docs/index.md

 ### Key Features

 * **Visual Workflow Design:** Compose workflows intuitively using a drag-and-drop interface on a canvas.
 * **Minimal Coding:** Leverage visual construction to build workflows, significantly reducing the need for traditional programming.
 * **Modular and Extensible Architecture:** Extend system capabilities by encapsulating functionalities within modular custom function classes.
 * **Unified REST API Specification:** Access a comprehensive, out-of-the-box REST API.
 Refer to the [API Specifications](APISpecifications.md) for details.
 * **Cloud-Ready Deployment:** Easily deploy workflows as Docker containers in environments like AWS.
 * **Lurawi-in-a-Box:** A self-contained Docker image providing a fully functional Lurawi system for local execution, requiring only Docker Desktop.
+* **Lurawi Agent:** Run Lurawi as an agent that can run either independently or integrate with popular agent ecosystems.

 The following sections provide detailed instructions on how to experiment with Lurawi using the prebuilt Docker image.